Dymaxion car: History

 Fuller initially refused his benefactor, concerned about potential profit motives and short-sightedness.
-Fuller devised a contract, famously adding a so-called "ice cream soda clause" where Fuller could freely buy only ice cream sodas with all the donated money, should he so choose.
+Fuller devised a contract, adding what he "often referred to as the 'ice-cream-soda clause'", of which he said: "If I want to use all of [the donated money] to buy ice cream cones, that will be that, and there will be no questions asked."

 On March 4, 1933 - as President Roosevelt instituted a banking moratorium, Fuller formed Dymaxion Corporation, set up a workshop in the former dynamometer building of the defunct Locomobile Company at Tongue Point, on the west side of the harbor in Bridgeport, Connecticut, and hired naval architect Starling Burgess and a team of 27 workmen, including former Rolls-Royce mechanics.
 Over 1000 workmen had applied for the 27 jobs.
 The first of three prototypes was completed in three months - on Fuller's 38th birthday, July 12, 1933.

 On October 18, 1933, Fuller filed a patent, which was granted in 1937.